Jlmbles/Jlmbles/README.md

 - I'm Jimbles 👋
-- You can find me on Discord: @.Jimbles.
+- You can find me on Discord @ .Jimbles.

 <!---